alanhovorka/flyover/README.md

 I live underneath a flight path for airplanes arriving at LaGuardia Airport in New York.
 When I hear the planes, I get curious: where are those people coming from?
 I wrote this to find out.
 You can read more about my feelings [here](http://jeremybmerrill.com/blog/2016/01/flyover.html).

+**Update 11/21/17**
+Going to update and modify this repo for my own project, which aims to do:
+Set up dump1090
+See how many planes I pick up and if I need to get a more powerful antenna Sync up to FlightAware
+Sync up to ADSB Exchange
+Hook up to Alexa
+Send slack notifications
+I plan on documenting each of these steps.
+Jeremy created an excellent project that I want to build out.

+[10:33]
+like a bot that checks for certain planes and sends a notification

 How does this work?
 -------------------